Motion sickness in children is common. Whilst not all kids will suffer from motion sickness or travel sickness, it's best to be prepared.

 When planning your travel, consider which route you are going to take.
 It's best to stick with main roads that are straight, not windy.
 Even if it takes you a little longer to get to your destination, it will be worth it to avoid sick kids.

-You can also purchase acupressure wristbands, we recommend PSI Motion Sickness Wristbands or copper bracelets to try and prevent it, this is a great alternative for those wanting to avoid medications, of for kids who are a little reluctant to take them.
+You can also purchase acupressure wristbands or copper bracelets to try and prevent it, this is a great alternative for those wanting to avoid medications, or for kids who are a little reluctant to take them.